grammyjs/website/site/docs/plugins/conversations.md

 In order for this to work, you must ensure that both menus have the exact same structure when you transition the control in or out of the conversation.
 Otherwise, when a button is clicked, the menu will be [detected as outdated](./menu#outdated-menus-and-fingerprints), and the button handler will not be called.

-The structure is defined as follows.
+The structure is based on the following two things.

 - The shape of the menu (number of rows, or number of buttons in any row).
 - The label on the button.